lordoferror/My-Repository/README.md

 # My-Repository
-This repositary work for my practice
+This repositary is for my practice